ChainSafe/forest/documentation/src/docker.md

 - `linux/arm64`
 - `linux/amd64`

-This means that the images will work out-of-the box on both Intel processors and macOS with M1/M2.
+The images will work out-of-the box on both Intel processors and macOS with M1/M2.

 ## Tags
 For the list of all available tags please refer to the [Forest packages](https://github.com/ChainSafe/forest/pkgs/container/forest).